Earth-and-Energy-Systems-Lab/pymedeas2/docs/docs.md

 **Nuclear**

 Installation of nuclear plants is limited by several factors: uranium availability, RES supply, nuclear Cp.
-The uranium scarcity that is calculated in the availabilty submodule,

 There are four different scenarios